danhorst/danhorst.com/content/rum/cocktail-standards.md

 ### Rum Recommendations

-Because of it's orgigin, it is most appropriate to use:
+Because of it's origin, Ti Punch should be made with a rum agricole.
+Specifically:

 <span class="prefix">⑦</span>_Cane AOC Martinique rhum agricole blanc_
 <span class="prefix">⑧</span>_Cane AOC Martinique rhum agricole vieux_

 You can also use a Cane Coffe Still Aged Rhum like the Barbancourt 8 to a similar end.

-[Tom at Beach Bar Bums][2] has different take using [Plantation Pineapple Rum Stiggns’ Fancy][3] and, although it flies in the face of tradition, it tastes good to me.
+[Tom at Beach Bar Bums][2] suggests using [Plantation Pineapple Rum Stiggns’ Fancy][3] and, although it flies in the face of tradition, it tastes good to me.

 ## Cuba Libre